top of page

 known as TD to many, TDIII to himself,

-was thoughtful, creative, quietly powerful.
+was thoughtful, creative, and quietly powerful.

 This site is my way of keeping his presence close,